gipritchard/Space-Debris/Space Debris Player Aid.md

 - This is a wild resource (fuel, electronics, plastic, metal) used during a Deliver action.
 - Cannot be played as an action.

+### Activate Operational Satellite
+Perform the action printed on an operational satellite card

 ## 2. Assess Threat

 ↑ Threat increases when...